 Refusing to Properly Count Hours Worked

 Any time you spend performing work for your employer is compensable.
 This is true regardless of where or when that work occurs.
 Please keep in mind that this general rule may change if you’ve been furloughed or otherwise had your work hours reduced.
-Please contact an experienced CA unpaid overtime attorney for more information.
+Please contact an experienced San Diego County unpaid overtime attorney for more information.

 Depending on the job, it may be easier or harder for an employer to miscount your hours worked.
 For example, office workers who clock in and out at regular times from a single location are less likely to have their hours miscounted.
 Site-based workers, such as in construction, may be more vulnerable to this kind of overtime violation if their employer fails or refuses to track drive time while on the job, even if it’s outside “normal” working hours.

 How Can a CA Unpaid Overtime Lawyer Help?

 When an employer fails to pay its employees the compensation they’ve earned, it puts those employees in a difficult position.
 Many workers in the United States rely on timely compensation for overtime to pay their expenses and maintain their livelihood.

 In addition, despite legal protection many employees may still face retaliation or discrimination for speaking up.
 It can be difficult to fully understand your rights as an employee, and hiring an attorney allows you to get help when you need it most.

 Is Your Employer Withholding Overtime Wages?